Mausoleum of Constantina: Structure

 An arched arcade with twelve pairs of granite columns decorated with composite capitals supports the drum below the dome, and separates the area of the ambulatory beyond, which is much darker, as light from twelve windows in the clerestory does not reach this area as well.
 In contrast, the central area is well-lit, creating interplay between dark and light in the interior.

+A French-language service in the Jubilee Year of 2025.

 The number of arches, pairs of columns and windows could be a reference to the Twelve Apostles.
 Opposite the entrance in this central space there is "a kind of baldacchino...rises above a porphyry plaque which, below the middle arch of the center room, once seems to have carried the princess's sarcophagus".
 This is where the sarcophagus of Constantina, or perhaps the second one, would have rested.
 The ambulatory is barrel-vaulted and is 22.5 meters or 74 feet in diameter.
 The ambulatory has most of the surviving mosaics in the church.
 Larger arches mark the cardinal points in the mausoleum.
 The walls were probably covered in slabs of colourful marble, as was usual in imperial buildings.
 Santa Costanza was also to some extent a new type of building.
 It was different from earlier styles in that the roof, which would previously have been typically flat and made with wood, was instead designed as a dome and vault.